 In extenuating circumstances, a student may request an administrative hearing.
-If an administrative hearing is granted by the Director of the Office of of Undergraduate Academic Integrity, the procedures described in this section shall be followed, but a member of the Undergraduate Honor System's personnel shall determine whether a student is responsible for an Honor Code violation and assign a sanction if the student is responsible as opposed to the hearing panel that was described in step 4.
+If an administrative hearing is granted by the Director the of Undergraduate Academic Integrity, the procedures described in this section shall be followed, but a member of the Undergraduate Honor System's personnel shall determine whether a student is responsible for an Honor Code violation and assign a sanction if the student is responsible as oppose to the hearing panel that was described in step 4.